tahsinAmin/Auto-Search/README.md

 # Features

 - To check weather data In first input, search for "Vancouver , Canada, Vancouver International Airport (YVR)" and for second input, search for "Dhaka, Bangladesh, Hazrat Shahjalal International Airport (DAC)".
-  (Note:If it doesn't work for the first time, try again with the same input after 10 seconds) -
+  (Note:If it doesn't work for the first time, try again with the same input after 3 seconds)
+- No flights available if input is given Toronto to Dhaka
+- for a given future date, it shows a weather forecast of what wheather likely to be on that whole day

+# Tasks, Todos & Problems face while making the project (Optional)

-# TODOs
+## TODOs

 - Make mobile friendly (integrate tap and swipe actions)
 - Improve README.md documentation
 - Incomplete work, need to merge all components into one to be functional

-### Logic
+## Logic

 - Axios in component
 - Using 2 fetches